-Ten Principles by Randall Schaeffer
+Operations Management: 10 Principles by Randall Schaeffer

 Randall Schaeffer is a professional in the area of Operations Management and a philosopher.
 He is regularly invited as a speaker to conferences hosted by APICS, a leading American supply chain management organisation.
 He developed the ten principles of operations management.

 The first principle is the reality principle, which states that there are no methodologies or theories that can solve all problems.
 There is no universal solution to everything, which is why the organisation should focus on the problem instead of on techniques.

 The organisation principle states that all aspects of production should be organised and run like a well-oiled machine.
 This principle was developed from the idea that, even though everyone can combine different components, that is not a guarantee for profit.
 If profit is to be predictable, all activity leading up to that profit should be as well.

 Operations Management is about applying and understanding the basic principles.
 Among other things, the Pareto principle applies to Operations Management: 80% of success comes from the careful monitoring of data and compliance with procedures, while 20% comes from the application of new techniques.

 This principle is about the fact that people should have accountability, otherwise they will not make an effort.
 This also requires rewards in case of success, and accepting the consequences of poorer performances or negative behaviour.